 A discharge summary must be completed when a patient is discharged from acute care.
 If during the administrative days period, the condition of the patient changes to acute, a new admission is warranted.
 However, an admitting history/physical and discharge summary must be completed for each acute care stay.
-Should a hospital wish to use one medical record for both the acute and administrative days stay, an "interim type" discharge summary outlining the acute stay must be included in the patient's file.
+Ifone medical record is used for both the acute and administrative days stay, an "interim type" discharge summary outlining the acute stay must be included in the patient's file.